yellowflash011/my-landingpage/README.md

 First Landing Page Created by me using simple html, css and js
 <br>
-no tailwind or any js frameworks..
+no tailwind or any js frameworks.